Ah, Ha, Ha, Ha

 A number of women prefer French cuisine; but that is surpassed by my pasta lovers.
 Two Kenyan brothers seem hurt about the absence of a station for them, as is an Iranian.
 I blame the omissions on my budget.
 There are a dozen coeds of my future world, for years relegated to swallowing three meals of nutrient drinks a day, who will eat anything.
 Favored party beverages range from flavored seltzer to smoothies to craft beer to wine to Tequila shots to Cosmopolitans.

 The kids attack the ice cream bar and dessert station.
 Separate feeding areas, cordoned off for my fictional dogs, cats, rabbits, an owl, a mountain lion and horses, are soon swept clean.
 When the grazing ebbs, the M.C. asks the whole gang to again gather before the map, where a few short-story characters grumble about the number of flags flown at novel locations.
-Fred Smeal, a nasty big wig from the future who insists on fixing flags to three of four Swan Song locations, commandeers the front row, blocking the coeds’ view.
-They move off en masse to check their lip gloss in the Ladies Room.
+Fred Smeal, a nasty big wig from the future who insists on fixing flags to three of four Future Schmaltz locations, commandeers the front row, blocking everyone's view.
+A dozen coeds from Future Schmaltz move off en masse to check their lip gloss in the Ladies Room.

 I envision a ceremony with words of thanks all around, like what one might hear at a corporate year-end party.